 You’ll experience all of the wonders of scuba diving – beautiful coral formations and undersea life such as star fish, colorful tropical reef fish, barracudas, stingrays, turtles and stingrays.

 Don’t want to try scuba?
-No problem – join us for a guided snorkel tour while others in your group are participating in the Discover Scuba program.
-Whether you’re a novice or experienced snorkeler, skills can always be developed and our staff is always happy to assist.
-We concentrate on allowing you to develop a calm confidence in the water regardless of swimming ability or previous experience.
-You can still enjoy a unique view of the undersea world, including beautiful coral formations and undersea life such as star fish, colorful tropical reef fish, barracudas, stingrays, turtles and stingrays.
+No problem – You are welcome to join us for the ride while others in your group are diving.
+You can even snorkel and still experience a unique view of the undersea world, including beautiful coral formations and undersea life such as star fish, colorful tropical reef fish, barracudas, stingrays, turtles and stingrays.

 Scuba Diving is an exciting and demanding activity.
 To scuba dive you must not be extremely overweight or out of condition.
 Diving can be strenuous under certain conditions.
 Your respiratory and circulatory systems must be in good health.
 All body air spaces must be normal and healthy.
 A person with heart trouble, a current cold or congestion, epilepsy, asthma, a severe medical problem, or who is under the influence of alcohol or drugs, should